ProjecVirgil/VirgilAI/README.md

 ## Installing

 1. The first part of the installation is to download all the files from the repository
-2. After that, open a terminal to the directory and run  ```pip install -r requirements.txt```
-3. now we need the api (for now i am not rich and i do not pay for everything) so we are need of 3 tokens
+2. now we need the api (for now i am not rich and i do not pay for everything) so we are need of 3 tokens
    - API for OpenAI and GPT,
           i recommend this [video tutorial](https://www.youtube.com/watch?v=u-LeLPBZr2k)